peterpeterparker/daviddalbusco.com/src/blog/you-better-screenshot-test-your-website.md

 });
 ```

 `colorScheme` emulates `prefers-color-scheme`, so if your theme follows the OS setting, your test should inherit the proper attributes.
 In my case, the website looks the same in dark and light mode so, basically, what I'm asserting is that it indeed looks the same regardless of the OS preferences.
-Told you, trust no one ;)
+Told you, trust no one 😉.

 `maxDiffPixelRatio` allows a bit of tolerance, so anti-aliasing noise doesn't turn into a failing build.

-As for the mask, I'll explain it in the next chapter.
+As for the `mask`, I'll explain it in the next chapter.

 ---

 ## 3. Hiding dynamic content